1hella/nodejs-3d-tic-tac-toe/readme.md

-Node.js 3D Tic Tac Toe made with Three.js

-This was a project for university.
+This project started as an assignment for a university class.
 Hosted on GitHub with permission.

-Run the project with `npm i && npm start`
+Run the project with `npm i && npm start`.
+Requires MongoDB.